orsonteodoro/gcf2/README.md

 the `undefined symbol: __ubsan_handle_cfi_check_fail_abort` error again.

 The following can be used:
-1. Indirectly link to UBSan, which is preferred.
-These correspond to the per-package ubsan-align.conf, ubsan-null.conf, ubsan-vptr.conf configs.
-The .conf most preferred is the one that is the lowest performance impacting one and less chance of triggering the sanitizer check.
-The executable packages that link to the shared-lib must have the UBSan sanitizer symbol as well.
+1. Link to UBSan, which is preferred with link-ubsan.conf.
 2. Rollback dependencies without CFI.
 This is not desirable since it lowers mitigation.
 3. Ignore linker errors with linker-errors-as-warnings.conf added per